mozilla/mozwebqa-test-templates/templateREADME.md

 ##PROJECT_NAME
 =====================
 Thank you for checking out Mozilla's PROJECT_NAME test suite.
-Mozilla and the Mozwebqa team are grateful for the help and hard work of many contributors like yourself.
+Mozilla and the Web QA team are grateful for the help and hard work of many contributors like yourself.
-The following contributors have submitted pull requests to PROJECT_NAME:
+The following contributors have contributed to PROJECT_NAME:

 https://github.com/mozilla/PROJECT_NAME/contributors